shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 #### Task summary

-In this exercise you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
+In this exercise, you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
 You have also configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process using Azure Migrate.